-The theme of the 2015 Met Gala was ‘China: Through the Looking Glass’, which saw Sex And The City actress Sarah Jessica Parker and many other guests don Asian-inspired outfits and accessories, which no doubt sparked controversies of their own.
+The theme of the 2015 Met Gala was ‘China: Through the Looking Glass’, for which Sex And The City actress Sarah Jessica Parker and many other guests donned outfits and accessories, which sparked a controversy.
 By choosing to wear a not-so-subtle Philip Treacy headdress at the 2015 Met Ball, audiences felt that Parker was reinforcing skewed and inaccurate Asian stereotypes.

 Kendall Jenner’s sheer dress